NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_gcp.html.markdown

 * `name` - (Required) The name of the Cloud Volumes ONTAP working environment.
 * `project_id` - (Required) The ID of the GCP project.
-* `zone` - (Required) The zone of the region where the working environment will be created.
+* `zone` - (Optional) The zone of the region where the working environment will be created.
+It is required in single.
 * `gcp_service_account` - (Required) The gcp_service_account email in order to enable tiering of cold data to Google Cloud Storage.
 * `svm_password` - (Required) The admin password for Cloud Volumes ONTAP.
 * `svm_name` - (Optional) The name of the SVM.